core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

                        | RTP        |
                        | Translator |
 (Prev Speaker)         | Forwarding |
- Endpoint B <a<a<a<a<a<|            |>a>a>a>a>a> Endpoint D
+ Endpoint B <a<a<a<a<a<| Switch     |>a>a>a>a>a> Endpoint D
             >b>b>b>b>b>|____________|
 ~~~~~~~~~~
-{: #figmedia title="Media Flow for Active Speakers"}
+{: #figmedia title="RTFS Media Flow for Active Speakers"}

-Meeting the objective of scalability and simplicity in this media switching architecture starts with minimizing/eliminating the media processing performed by the RTP Translator Forwarding Unit, but can also to be extended to cryptography, where crypto processing and crypto state maintained by the RTP Translator Forwarding Unit are minimized.
+Meeting the objective of scalability and simplicity in this media switching architecture starts with minimizing/eliminating the media processing performed by the media switching/RTFS, but can also to be extended to cryptography, where crypto processing and crypto state maintained by the RTP Translator Forwarding Unit are minimized.
 With the advent of cloud-based services, it is essential to enable deployments where the privacy of the media can be assured even when a third-party service is used for conference switching.
 Then enterprises can use cloud-based, third-party conferencing services while restricting such from accessing and manipulation of their media content.
 The ability to eliminate the need of media switches to decrypt and re-encrypt packets is not merely a scalability and simplicity requirement, but is also a core security requirement in cloud-based conference switching.